-You are here: Infothek - Interesting Facts about Blood Pressure - What does RR mean?
+You are here: Infothek - What to know about blood pressure - What does RR mean?

 What does RR mean?

-In connection with blood pressure, one often stumbles upon the abbreviation RR.
-This stands for Riva Rocci and is colloquially used in medicine for blood pressure.
+When talking about blood pressure, youll often come across the abbreviation RR.
+It stands for Riva Rocci and is commonly used in medicine to mean blood pressure.

-Scipione Riva-Rocci was an Italian physician who invented the non-invasive measurement of blood pressure using a cuff and barometer in 1896.
-He wrapped a bicycle tube around his patients' upper arms, which he could inflate using a balloon.
-Connected to this was a mercury barometer that measured the pressure.
-Signore Riva-Rocci palpated the pulse at his patients' wrists during the procedure and discovered that the point at which the pulse was no longer palpable corresponded to the systolic blood pressure.
-This revolutionized blood pressure measurement, which had only been possible through invasive means (by inserting a probe into one of the large body arteries) until the 19th century.
+Scipione Riva-Rocci was an Italian physician who in 1896 invented the non-invasive measurement of blood pressure using a cuff and a manometer.
+He wrapped a bicycle inner tube around his patients' upper arms, which he could inflate with a rubber bulb.
+Attached to this was a mercury manometer that measured the pressure.
+Riva-Rocci felt the pulse at his patients' wrists during the procedure and found that the point at which the pulse could no longer be felt corresponded to the systolic blood pressure.
+This revolutionized blood pressure measurement, which until the 19th century had only been possible by invasive methods (by inserting a probe into one of the large arteries).

-The most common method of measuring blood pressure today still closely resembles that of the Italian physician.
-Even today, a cuff filled with air temporarily interrupts blood flow in a vessel, and blood pressure is determined using a manometer.
-While palpating the radial pulse is less commonly used for this purpose, it still has its place, especially in emergency care.
-More common is auscultation of the Korotkoff sounds using a stethoscope or measuring the oscillations in the blood vessel, as most electronic blood pressure monitors do.
+Today's most common method of measuring blood pressure still closely resembles the Italian doctor's technique.
+A cuff filled with air is briefly inflated to stop blood flow in a vessel, and the pressure is measured with a manometer.
+Feeling the radial pulse is used less often for this, but it still has its placeespecially in emergency care.
+More commonly, clinicians listen for Korotkoff sounds with a stethoscope or detect the oscillations in the blood vessel, as most electronic blood pressure monitors do.

 Sources